Transfer factor: Side effects

+Colostrum-derived transfer factors

+Long-term oral administration of colostrum-derived transfer factors has been shown to be safe.

 Blood-derived transfer factors

 Human-derived transfer factor appears to be safe for use for up to two years and bovine-derived cellular (from blood sources) transfer factor for up to three months.
 Side effects include fever and swelling and pain at the injection site.
 Concern has been raised over the possibility of catching Bovine spongiform encephalopathy (Mad Cow Disease) or other diseases from animal blood-derived products.
 Transfer factors are contraindicated for women who are pregnant or breastfeeding.
 When human- and bovine-derived transfer factor are generated from blood cells they carry the potential for blood-borne disease such as HIV/AIDS and Hepatitis C.

 Transfer factor (dietary supplement) history, claims, and side effects

 Colostrum is a form of milk produced by the mammary glands of mammals (including humans) in late pregnancy.
 Colostrum also contains multiple immune modulating molecules, including high antibody levels.
 Based on studies noting an overlap in the observed in vitro effects between a molecule contained in colostrum called colostrinin and the dialyzable leukocyte extract mentioned above, a hypothesis formed that the two were the same.
 There has been no recent research investigations comparing the two entities and thus there is no verifiable evidence that either colostrum or egg whites do or do not contain the cellular product that shares the name transfer factor.
 The orally available transfer factor is not obtained from humans nor from blood products of any mammal or animal and thus does not carry the presumed risks of contracting blood-borne or animal tissue derived diseases.
 Retailers of dietary supplement transfer factors advice against use by those with an organ transplant or women that are pregnant.

 Colostrum/egg derived transfer factors have been promoted as a treatment for a large number of diseases and health concerns but have not been proven effective in the treatment of any of these conditions.
 The United States Food and Drug Administration regulates transfer factors as a dietary supplement and has issued a warning notice to a website selling transfer factors that they have not been proven to be effective or safe in the treatment of any condition, nor have there been any biological licenses or New Drug Applications produced for the substance.